ivmai/bdwgc/doc/porting.md

   three macros is defined, client code must explicitly set `GC_stackbottom` to an appropriate value before calling `GC_INIT` or any other `GC_` routine.
   * `LINUX_STACKBOTTOM` - May be defined instead of `STACKBOTTOM`.
-If defined, then the cold end of the stack will be determined Currently we usually read it from `/proc`.
+If defined, then the cold end of the stack will be determined, we usually read it from `/proc`.
   * `HEURISTIC1` - May be defined instead of `STACKBOTTOM`. `STACK_GRAN`
   should generally also be redefined.
 The cold end of the stack is determined by taking an address inside `GC_init`s frame, and rounding it up to the next